polterguy/polterguy.github.io/getting-started/index.md

 ### Visual Studio for Windows considerations

-If you're using the full version of Visual Studio, you might have to edit your `environment.ts` file and change its `apiURL` to become `http://localhost:55246/api/` and its `apiDomain`to be `localhost:55246`.
+If you're using the full version of Visual Studio, you might have to edit your `frontend/src/environments/environment.ts` file, and change its `apiURL` setting to `http://localhost:55246/api/`, and its `apiDomain`setting to `localhost:55246`.

 ## Creating your first CRUD Web API